 As each component of the assemblage changes, so too do the relationships between the components.
 This may happen at different speeds or tempos, but it is always happening.
 The small-scale changes within an assemblage can have an effect in the wider assemblages – fewer or greater amounts of one vegetable or another, leading the human with excess to pass off to others or a deficit that needs filling.

 This leads to a situation where small, constant changes can accumulate into larger effects.
 Here Crellin describes “phases transitions”, drawing upon the metaphor of the different states of water used by Manuel DeLanda.
 When heating water, the particles are affected as heat is applied, but it is at one hundred degrees Celsius that they have a more significant effect – the phase transition – boiling into steam.
-Nevertheless, some particle heat earlier than others – the change is not instant, it is accumulative.
+Nevertheless, some particles heat earlier than others – the change is not instant, it is accumulative.
 Furthermore, while the states of water are different – ice, snow, steam, and liquid – there is no hierarchy between them.
 So, too, we must understand historical change as being between phases that are not hierarchical.

-Finally, Crellin addresses some challenges to the theory, most of which seemed pretty easily resolved to me.
-Principle among these was the idea that it denies human responsibility for their actions; I could figure out the response to this before I read it: in order to tackle injustice, we must understand the whole from which it emerges, not simply the individual actions that we see: “It also helps us see that the key to bringing about a better world will be to work on the relations between components not just simply to remove the components themselves.” (p.
+Crellin addresses some challenges to the theory, most of which seemed pretty easily resolved to me.
+Principle among these was the idea that it denies human responsibility for their actions; I could figure out the response to this before I read it: in order to tackle injustice, we must understand the whole from which it emerges, not simply the individual actions that we see: “It also helps us see that the key to bringing about a better world will be to work on the relations between components not just simply to remove the components themselves” (p.
 176).